qualityshepherd/brine/posts/the_steep_mage.md

 ### Factions

-**The Steep Mage:** (`Grave Rituals, Speaks With the Dead, Wife's Teacup`).
+**The Steep Mage:** (`Grave Rituals, Speaks With the Dead, Wife's Tea Set`).
 Soft-spoken, exhausted.
 Believes the Soulstone can bring his wife back permanently this time.
 - **Grett:** (`The Loyal Fool, Strong Back`).
 Lead digger who thinks the Steep Mage is just misunderstood.

 **The Burning Faith** aim to destroy the Soulstone and salt the graveyard.
 They use ambush, salt circles, burning sage.
 They won't negotiate with "those who traffic with the dead."